AnyLog-co/documentation/network processing.md

 from the participating nodes is considered as an error.

-The following examples sets the subset flag to true, allowing the user to receive a replies from the participating nodes, including when some nodes failed to participate.
+The following examples sets the subset flag to true, allowing the user to receive a replies from the participating nodes, including when some nodes fail to participate.

 <pre>
 run client (subset = True) sql litsanleandro format = table "select count(*), min(value), max(value) from ping_sensor WHERE timestamp > NOW() - 1 day;"